 Nowadays, this yellow rice is enjoyed anytime and without any particular reason for celebrating something.

 Because the rice is so addictively yummy.
 It’s delicately fragranced with all those lovely tropical herbs.
 And the coconut milk makes the rice taste delicious.

 You don’t need a million things to cook this celebratory yellow rice.
 You just need rice, coconut milk, kaffir lime leaves, salam leaves, lemongrass, turmeric, lime juice and salt.

 Generally, there are two types of rice in Indonesia, Beras Pulen and Beras Pera.
 The latter one has a similar texture as Basmati rice.
 The grains don’t stick together when you cook.
 Unless you cook it with extra water or a longer time, of course.
 This Beras Pera is more suitable to cook rice dishes like Nasi Uduk.
 And when you’re outside Indonesia, the best substitute for this rice is Basmati rice.

 The other type of rice which is Beras Pulen has a sticky texture.
 It’s close to the texture of Thai rice.
 Hence, Thai rice is the ideal substitute when you’re away from Indonesia.
 And this rice is a good choice for Nasi Kuning.
 But if you can not obtain this rice, you can also use long-grain rice.

-Of all the ingredients, I feel that Salam Leaves are probably the most challenging for one to obtain.
+Of all the ingredients, I feel that Salam Leaves are probably the most challenging for you to obtain.
 Because you cannot easily get this type of herbs outside Indonesia.
 At least, I’ve never come across any grocery sellers that sell Salam leaf in the UK.
 The only option is online shopping.